JeremyOlds/fs-journal/notes/09-node.md

 .use - middleware to determine everything below the use command must use the given function/item inside the commands.
 IE use auth0 to

+for Enums on schemas type is the type that you want the enum to be, followed up b enum:[acceptable parameters]

+query

 - Mongoose -